Use the links below to find out more information that will help you become a successful advocate!

 If you have any questions or need help with any advocacy action items, please contact us by email, email@example.com, or 415-800-7777.

-MDF Advocacy Webinars & Videos
+Myotonic Advocacy Webinars & Videos

 Find Your Congressional Representatives

 Enter your ZIP code to determine which Congressional District you live in, and to find contact information for your members of Congress.

 The barrage of government and procedural jargon is often confusing and off-putting for new advocates.
 This glossary is designed to help you learn some of the more commonly-used terms in the lawmaking process.

 Advocacy - Speaking out on issues of concern.
 This can mean something as formal as sitting down and talking to your legislator, as intensive as engaging in efforts to enact a change in laws or policies, or as simple as telling your neighbor about the impact of a law.